 One of our online doctors will review your information and check whether an antibiotic course is the right treatment for you.
 This service is for women only.

-Prescriptions for medication can be delivered to your home address or local pharmacy in Ireland.
+Prescriptions for medication can be delivered to your local pharmacy in Ireland.

 A consultation for cystitis treatment prescription costs €20

 Nitrofurantoin (Macrobid) is the medical treatment recommended first for cystitis.

 Buy cystitis treatment online

 Placing an order for A cystitis treatment prescription from ZAVA is simple and convenient.
 You just need to take the following steps:

 - Fill out a short online assessment about your health and lifestyle